Before submitting you should read over the guidelines here, then register an account (or login if you have an existing account).

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.

-The journal appears twice a year (a Spring and an Autumn issue) with occasional special issues, and publishes for a broad academic, international and professional readership.
+New Vistas appears twice a year (a Spring and an Autumn issue in April and October respectively) with occasional special issues, and publishes for a broad academic, international and professional readership.